yaobinwen/Web-Dev-Bird-Eye/Tutorial.md

 With the help of HTML and CSS, one would only be able to design web pages with static content.
 That is, once the style and layout of a page is decided, they won't be changed when the readers read them on their browsers.

 However, [Marc Andreessen](https://en.wikipedia.org/wiki/Marc_Andreessen) believed that the web content should become more dynamic, or, in another word, interactive.
 "Animations, interaction and other forms of small automation should be part of the web of the future."
-[3] As a result, JavaScript was created as a lightweight (by then) scripting language that could dynamically change the web page.
+[3] As a result, **JavaScript** was created as a lightweight (by then) scripting language that could dynamically change the web page.

-In order to change the web page dynamically, there must be a way for JavaScript to precisely manipulate the content or style of a web page.
-Document Object Model (DOM) was therefore developed to meet this goal.
-DOM represents the HTML document in a "tree" structure.
+In order to change the web page dynamically, there must be a way for JavaScript to manipulate the content or style of a web page. **Document Object Model (DOM)** was therefore developed to meet this goal.
+DOM represents the HTML document in a "tree" structure [4].
 It also provides APIs to access this tree structure.
 JavaScript can call these APIs to manipulate the tree, hence the web page content.
 See [4] for more details.

 ## The Three Major Components of Front-end Development